analyticspot/gradle-plugins/README.md

 Java style guide](https://google.github.io/styleguide/javaguide.html) but diverges from that guide in a few places.
 * We apply a custom [JavaDoc configuration](TODO: LINK HERE).

+## Testing

+We use testNG and add some custom hooks that report which tests failed at the end of the build if any fail.

 ## The Provided Configuration

 The `provided` configuration allows developers to add a dependency as "provided" meaning you need the dependency on